 \section{Concluding remarks}

-In this paper, we have given a complete combinatorial characterization of greedy-drawable trees (Proposition~\ref{prop:deg4} and Theorem~\ref{thm:main}).
+In this paper, we have presented a complete combinatorial characterization of greedy-drawable trees (Proposition~\ref{prop:deg4} and Theorem~\ref{thm:main}).
 Our characterization immediately leads to a linear-time recognition algorithm for greedy-drawable trees.
-That is, one can decide greedy-drawability of a tree of maximum degree $5$ by checking whether the suprema of opening angles of the subtrees around a degree-$5$ vertex are in the ranges of angles described in Tables~\ref{table:degree5_case1} and \ref{table:degree5_case3}.
-Since the supremum of opening angles of a tree can be computed by the algorithm \emph{getOpenAngle} in~\cite{NP17} in linear time, this condition can be checked in linear time.
-Combining this algorithm with the linear-time recognition algorithm for greedy-drawable trees of maximum degree $\leq 4$ by N\"{o}llenburg and Prutkin~\cite{NP17}, we obtain a linear-time recognition algorithm for greedy-drawable trees in general case. \begin{cor} Greedy drawability of a tree $T=(V,E)$ can be checked in $O(|V|)$ time. \end{cor} As a next step, we have investigated a characterization of greedy-drawable pseudo-trees.
-Different from the case of trees, greedy-drawable pseudo-trees can be characterized by a simple inequality of opening angles.
-Although we did not give an explicit description of greedy-drawable pseudo-trees, it can easily be obtained by deciding the possible angle types of subtrees using Table~\ref{table:open_angle}.
-Similarly to the case of trees, we obtain the following corollary. \begin{cor} Greedy drawability of a pseudo-tree ${\cal T}=(V,E)$ can be checked in $O(|V|)$ time. \end{cor}
+That is, one can determine the greedy-drawability of a tree with maximum degree $5$ by checking whether the suprema of opening angles of the subtrees around a degree-$5$ vertex are in the ranges of angles listed in Tables~\ref{table:degree5_case1} and \ref{table:degree5_case3}.
+Since the supremum of opening angles of a tree can be computed in linear time by the algorithm \emph{getOpenAngle} in~\cite{NP17}, this condition can likewise be verified in linear time.
+Combining this algorithm with the linear-time recognition algorithm for greedy-drawable trees with maximum degree $\leq 4$ by N\"{o}llenburg and Prutkin~\cite{NP17}, we obtain a linear-time recognition algorithm for greedy-drawable trees in the general case. \begin{cor} Greedy drawability of a tree $T=(V,E)$ can be checked in $O(|V|)$ time. \end{cor} As a subsequent step, we have investigated a characterization of greedy-drawable pseudo-trees.
+Although we did not present an explicit description of greedy-drawable pseudo-trees, such a description can easily be obtained by determining the possible angle types of subtrees using Table~\ref{table:open_angle}.
+Similarly to the case of trees, we obtain the following corollary: \begin{cor} Greedy drawability of a pseudo-tree ${\cal T}=(V,E)$ can be checked in $O(|V|)$ time. \end{cor}